Energy Edge ~ Recovery (Mix & Bones)

 Choose the Shake Mix or Bones in Re-sealable Mylar Bags:

 Maltodextrin, Whey Protein and vanilla flavor.
 No added supplements, electrolytes, or dyes.
 Just the energy building nutrition your dog needs when he needs it.
 One tablespoon per 10 pounds of dog body weight added to water.
 It just takes a little water to mix into a shake like consistency.

 The same no nonsense ingredients as the mix, but the bone provides a quick energy filled treat (14 grams of our Shake Mix compressed into a water-less serving).
 Now, it’s even easier to target your canine athletes energy level.
 One bone per 20 pounds of body weight is all it takes.

-This is considered a healthy supplement for your athletic dog.
 Most dogs like the taste of the Energy Edge.
 If you have a "picky" eater, we suggest mixing the powder with something that your dog really enjoys.
-After adding water to the mix, you can add Ice Pups or a bit of broth, food or treats to enhance the taste if needed.
+After adding water to the mix, you can a bit of broth, food or treats to enhance the taste if needed.
 The bones can be dipped into something tasty like peanut butter.

 For more information, please contact us at firstname.lastname@example.org

 Sugars (glucose, fructose, corn syrup) are very hydrophilic.
 That means they need to be given with large amounts of water or they may draw water into the gut from the body.
 In some dogs this causes gastric upset (vomiting/diarrhea) and even dehydration!
 Starches (bread, potatoes, rice, barley) require digestion to break them down into sugars that can be absorbed.
 This process takes time and, unfortunately, the window of opportunity to utilize the GLUT4 pathway closes long before the starch can be fully digested.